1984Doc/AI-Scribe/README.md

 - **2024-05-06** - added real-time `Whisper` processing
 - **2024-05-13** - added `SSL` and OHIP scrubbing
 - **2024-05-14** - `GPT` model selection
+- **2024-06-01** - template options and further fine-tuning for local and remote real-time `Whisper`

 ## Setup on a Local Machine